FoodStandardsAgency/food_gov_uk_d8/README.md

 You'll need to select an Encryption key for the encryption profile to use.

-- If you don't have an encryption key, you'll need to create one at **/admin/config/system/keys** Ensure the key has type 'Lockr Encryption' and the Key provider is 'Lockr'
+- If you don't have an encryption key, you'll need to create one at **/admin/config/system/keys** Ensure the key has type 'Lockr Encryption' and the Key provider is 'Lockr'.
+**Note that doing this will overwrite the key currently stored by lockr.
+If other environments rely on this key, they WILL stop working.**
+If you need a new lockr key to be available on other enviroments, you should export it (cex), and import it (cim) on the new environment.

 Note that TFA is disabled on environments other thant **PROD/TEST** by **src/settings/02-tfa.settings.inc**

+\* *Lockr does not actually store the seed key.
+It stores **encrypt(seed_key, lockr_key)**.
+On every retrieval seed_key is decrypted with the lockr_key.
+The lockr_key is stored as [override configuration](https://www.drupal.org/docs/8/api/configuration-api/configuration-override-system) in **src/settings/-02-tfa.settings.inc***

 ## CAB release statement.